federueda/ASW/README.md

 A second directory is the dist directory which contains the distribution.
 The distribution directory contains the same sources but in a Python-typical directory layout.
 You can also find the setup.py

 ## 5. Testing integrated in the Build Management

+PyBuilder is used to integrate the testing into the build management.
+Steps were explained in the section before, but details of configuration could be find in the [PyBuilder Tutorial](https://pybuilder.github.io/documentation/tutorial.html#.XjrZ-RNKj6C).

+You can check again the [contracts_tests.py](https://github.com/federueda/ASW/tree/master/src/unittest/python/contracts_tests.py) file.

 ## 6. Continous Delivery (show pipeline in Travis-CI)